Ultima I: The First Age of Darkness

 Ultima revolves around a quest to find and destroy the Gem of Immortality, which is being used by the evil wizard Mondain to enslave the lands of Sosaria.
 With the gem in his possession, he cannot be killed, and his minions roam and terrorize the countryside.
 The player takes on the role of "The Stranger", an individual summoned from another world to end the rule of Mondain.
-The game follows the endeavors of the stranger in this task, which involves progressing through many aspects of game play, including dungeon crawling and space travel.
+The game follows the stranger's endeavors in this task, which involves progressing through many aspects of gameplay, including dungeon crawling and space travel.

-The game was one of the first definitive commercial computer RPGs, and is considered an important and influential turning point for the development of the genre throughout years to come.
+The game was one of the first definitive commercial computer RPGs and is considered an important and influential turning point in the genre's development throughout the years to come.

-In addition to its influences on the RPG genre, it is also the first open-world computer game.
+In addition to its influence on the RPG genre, it is also the first open-world computer game.